|Stat requirements:||15 dexterity, 15 wisdom|

 L21: defensive roll

-Also: one bonus hybrid feat at L21, and every five class levels thereafter
+Also: one bonus hybrid feat at L1, and every five class levels thereafter

-The monk is an enlightened warrior, able to transcend many of the bodily limits that hamper most others.
-They are typically from one order or another and have an affinity for the strict procedures that such an order imparts on them.
+The monk is an enlightened warrior, able to transcend many of the bodily limits that hamper most mortals.
+They typically belong to an order or a monastery and have an affinity for the strict procedures that this imparts on them.
+Most monks can be of all resonances, but the solidity of order is their driving force: perfect body, perfect mind and perfect soul resounding together with the same harmonious melody.

-Unarmed monks also receive a critical damage multiplier of their monk level divided by 10 + 1.
-A level 10 monk, for example, would have a critical damage multiplier of 2.
-This means that a level 10 monk would do an additional 2d6 damage on a critical hit.
+Unarmed monks have a base critical multiplier of 2, and receive an increased critical damage multiplier of their monk level divided by 10.
+A level 10 monk, for example, would have a critical damage multiplier of 3.

 An unarmed monk also receives +1 to damage and hit, per six levels in their monk class.
 This is considered magical for purposes of bypassing monster weapon resistance and or special abilities.